Timothy-Gonzalez/timothys-tips/cs341/mp-nonstop-networking/README.md

       4. Cleanup
   - For the `LIST` request, you don't need to send and binary data - you just need to send the `LIST` verb and a newline.
     See the [MP page](https://cs341.cs.illinois.edu/assignments/networking_mp.html) for specific examples.
+    - Make sure you tell the server you are done making your request!
+You should send a EOF using `shutdown`.
+      **You do not call shutdown only once at the end**!
+Check the [MP page](https://cs341.cs.illinois.edu/assignments/networking_mp.html)!
   - For responses, you need to first check if the request was a success (`OK`), or had an error (`ERROR`).
     - **Note: You MUST handle invalid headers**.
 This means if the header does not begin with `OK\n` or `ERROR\n`, you should stop processing the response and use the relevant format function.